Schedule

 Participants will be supported by:

-• Four residential retreats
+• Two residential retreats at BCBS

 • Individualized daily meditation practice based on experience level

-• Monthly reading assignments and reflection questions
+• Reading assignments and reflection questions

-• Monthly Kalayanamita (spiritual friendship) dyads (Zoom)
+• Kalayanamitta (spiritual friendship) dyads (Zoom)

 Retreats will be structured thematically around the Triple Gem: buddha, dharma, sangha.
 These three gems will serve as an organizing principle or framework upon which a range of related dharma teachings and topics will be explored.